Amid68/Fake-News-Detection/data_analysis/ISOT_analysis/ISOT_analysis.md

     Average sentence length in Fake News: 17.78 words

+The results show that real news tends to use longer words (5.16 characters on average) compared to fake news (4.81 characters), suggesting more technical or sophisticated vocabulary.
+However, sentence lengths are comparable (17.98 words for real news vs. 17.78 for fake news).

-Transformer models processing this dataset will need to detect that real news tends to use longer words (technical vocabulary) but may have comparable sentence lengths.
-This suggests that the models must be sensitive to vocabulary sophistication rather than just sentence complexity.
+This analysis informs our understanding of what transformer models need to detect: they must be sensitive to vocabulary sophistication rather than just sentence complexity.
+The attention mechanisms in transformer architectures should allow them to focus on word choice patterns while processing the text.

 ### 4.2 Citation Patterns Analysis

+Next, I analyze how sources are cited in real versus fake news:

 ```python